lura-garyc/OptimizationWindows/README.md

 # 🚀 OP Windows Ultimate

 **Disclaimer: This app modifies the system registry.
-Use it at your own risk!**(The Browser-Velocity project is being archived.
+Use it at your own risk!**(The OP-Windows project is being archived.
 As of 16.05.2026 19:18, development will cease, and no new updates will be released.
 The source code will remain available on GitHub in case anyone wishes to continue developing the project)

 A lightweight tool designed to optimize your Windows experience and remove unnecessary delays.